FahimZaman/FahimZaman.github.io/_portfolio/portfolio-1.md

 --------------------

 ## Results
 A few examples of segmentation are given below for the Echo, GlaS and Knee datasets.
-Top row shows the source images/mmageslices, 2nd and 3rd row shows the reverse diffusion for the latent space and the segmentation outputs.
+Top row shows the source images/imageslices, 2nd and 3rd row shows the reverse diffusion for the latent space and the segmentation outputs.
 The bottom layer shows the segmentations overlay on the source images.

 ![LDSegResults](/images/LDSegResults.gif)

 --------------------

 ## Robustness to noises
 An example from each dataset is shown to demonstrate the model robustness to noise.
-Here, $\sigma$ is the variance of the added noise to the source image.
-DSC is the Dice Similarity Co-efficient score for the image (2D/3D).
-For the Knee dataset, a randomly selected slice is shown for convenience.

 ![LDSegRobustness](/images/LDSegRobustness.gif)